dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 ## 5.8.
 Deferred Function Calls
 Our `findLinks` examples used the output of `http.Get` as the input to `html.Parse`.
 This works well if the content of the requested URL is indeed HTML, but many pages contain images, plain text, and other file formats.
 Feeding such files into an HTML parser could have undesirable effects.

 The program below fetches an HTML document and prints its title.
-The `title` function inspects the `Content-Type` header of the server’s response and returns an error if the document is not HTML.
+The `title` function inspects the `Content-Type` header of the server's response and returns an error if the document is not HTML.
 ```go
 // gopl.io/ch5/title1
 // Title1 prints the title of an HTML document specified by a URL.